SashaCHU-st/Philosophers/README.md

 # Philosophers

+The goal of this project was to use mutexes.

 Rules:
   One or more philosophers sit at a round table.
 There is a large bowl of spaghetti in the middle of the table.